Supermarcel10/SAF2023/README.md

 # About This Project

 This project is part of the International STEAM Azerbaijan Festival (SAF) 2023, under the Hackathon category.
-Centered around the theme "Gamification of Education", our project aims to revolutionize kids learning experiences.
+Centered around the theme "Gamification of Education", our project aims to revolutionize kids' learning experiences.

 ## Our Team